 - Roasted Cauliflower – I love the flavor and texture of roasted cauliflower!
 Place some pieces of cauliflower on a baking sheet with some olive oil and seasonings and roast for 10 minutes at 375 degrees.
 Then add a few pieces to the top of the bowls of soup for a pleasant garnish.

 - Chopped Parsley – Sprinkle some parsley on top of the bowls of soup.
 The extra pop of vibrant color makes the soup look even more gorgeous.
+There are always substitutes to use if you are out of fresh parsley!

 - Dijon Mustard – You don’t need a lot of mustard to make a huge impact!
 Start with ½ tablespoon, and you can add more if wanted.
 It just gives a little bit of tanginess to the cauliflower parm soup.